 For example, let’s say you run a window business.
 Most of your customers will not need their windows replaced more than a couple of times in their lifetime.

 Building a referral program that gives the customer credit would likely not be the best option in this scenario.
 Instead, gift cards or a cash incentive would work well.

 Spread the word

 Your referral program cannot be a success if nobody knows about it.
-Be sure to advertise this program across your website, emails, newsletters, and social media.
-Here are some ways you can mention your new customer referral program through platforms you are already using:
+Advertise this program across your website, emails, newsletters, and social media.
+Here are some ways to mention your new customer referral program through platforms you already use: